Dr Mireille Abdallah Hassoun

 About

-I obtained my Pharmacy degree in 2014 and went on to subsequently complete my PhD in Pharmaceutical Sciences, as part of the Drug Delivery group, from King's College London.
+I obtained my Pharmacy degree in 2014 and subsequently completed my PhD in Pharmaceutical Sciences, as part of the Drug Delivery group, from King's College London.
 My PhD focused on drug delivery to the lungs and developing dissolution tests for orally inhaled products.

 I worked as an Assistant Professor for a year at the Lebanese American University, Byblos, Lebanon.
-I am now appointed as Lecturer in Pharmaceutical Sciences at Kingston University.
+I am now appointed as Senior Lecturer in Pharmacy Practice at Kingston University.

 Qualifications